Where To Eat In Istanbul – A Guide For All Budgets

-Best Restaurants In Istanbul – A Guide For All Budgets
+Best Restaurants In Istanbul

 If you’re a foodie looking for a city to cater to your needs, look no further than Istanbul, Turkey.

-For sure, Istanbul is a historic city with plenty of culture and buildings that look like they haven’t aged a day since when they were initially built (centuries ago, in most cases), but it’s also a favorite for those who adore food.
+For sure, Istanbul is a historic city with plenty of culture and buildings that look like they haven’t aged a day since they were initially built (centuries ago, in most cases), but it’s also a favorite for those who adore food.

-Put simply, there is no food you won’t find in Istanbul.
+But, there is no food you won’t find in Istanbul.
 But the problem is that it’s so immense that you can easily miss somewhere amazing simply because you’re unsure of where it is or don’t even know it exists.

-Şehzade Cağ Kebap
+1. Şehzade Cağ Kebap – Best Kebap!

 The best place to have one in Istanbul is at xx.
 They offer great prices and warm and attentive service.
 For less than 600 Turkish Lira, we had four kebabs carved from slow-roasted meat on the coals, flatbreads, salad, tomatoes, onions, thick and creamy yogurt, salsa, drinks, and dessert.

-Corner Irish Bar, Taksim
+3. Corner Irish Bar, Taksim Square

 Turkey Travel Blog_Best Places To Eat And Drink In Istanbul_Corner Irish Bar, Taksim